flowtoolz/GetLaid/README.md

 let tenGuides = view.addLayoutGuides(10)
 ~~~

-## Why Not Use Interface Builder?
+## Side Note: Why Not Use Interface Builder?

-The appropriate question is: Why would any **professional** use Interface Builder?
-IB may help to build very simple rough prototypes.
+I'm glad you ask!
+An even better question is: Why would any **professional** use Interface Builder?
+IB may help to build simple rough prototypes.
 It is really no option for professional apps.

-So here is what you get using the Interface Builder:
+So here is what you would get using the Interface Builder:

 * :no_entry_sign: The IB is slow.
 Opening and loading a storyboard usually has a significant delay.
 * :no_entry_sign: The IB does not make it obvious where configurations deviate from defaults, i.e. where they have been manipulated by a developer.